What is the Pupil Premium?

 There is also Pupil Premium funding for pupils with parents in the Armed forces.
 In the main, service children achieve very well at school.
 However, there can be additional needs relating to service children’s emotional and social well-being and schools can use the Service Premium to fund additional pastoral care, if they feel that is appropriate.
 The Government has now further extended the coverage of the Pupil Premium in recognition of the traumatic experiences many adopted children have endured in their early lives and acknowledging that their needs do not change overnight.
 Therefore, schools receive this funding to support their eligible pupils and narrow the attainment gap between them and their peers.

-Pupil premium is increasingly a significant proportion of our budget and this policy outlines how we will ensure it is spent for maximum effect.
+Pupil Premium is increasingly a significant proportion of our budget and the information below outlines how we will ensure it is spent for maximum effect.
+This expenditure is updated annually.